By Chris Carmichael

 Cool down: Douse yourself with water, get into a cooler environment, or go sit in the creek.
 But if you have to make a choice, put water in you instead of on you.

 Get more fluids: If you’re drinking sports drinks and/or eating regularly during your ride, you’re risks for hyponatremia are very low.
-It’s far more likely that additional fluids will help alleviate dehydration and heat stress.
+It’s far more likely that additional fluids will help alleviate heat stress.